gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 ```

 This works in the small for such small fixed size arrays but as the number of
-tuple elements increase, using homogenous tuples in this manner does not scale
+tuple elements increase, using homogeneous tuples in this manner does not scale
 from a usability and compile time perspective.
 We explore these difficulties
 below:

-### Problem 1: Basic Value and Collection operations on large homogenous tuples require use of a source generator or unsafe code
+### Problem 1: Basic Value and Collection operations on large homogeneous tuples require use of a source generator or unsafe code

-To explore the implications of the current homogenous tuple model, imagine that
+To explore the implications of the current homogeneous tuple model, imagine that
 we are defining a System API that wants to maintain a cache of 128 pointers to
 improve performance.
 Since we need to have enough storage for 128 pointers, we
-use a homogenous tuple of `UnsafeMutablePointer` that point at objects of type
+use a homogeneous tuple of `UnsafeMutablePointer` that point at objects of type
 `T`:

 ```swift